MikeOfficiaI/assignment-accb/README.md

    ```
    gradle bootRun
    ```
-6. The Application will start, and you should see logs in the console.
+6. The application will start, and you should see logs in the console.

 Dockerized Database Setup
 -------------------------